genesiscommunitysuccess/docs/docs/001_develop/03_client-capabilities/012_expression-builder/docs/api/expression-builder.types.dateinput.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Configuration for a date input, which has s string value and a date field input \*
+Configuration for a date input, supporting both absolute date values and relative date operations.
+Includes standard comparisons and temporal range operators like IS_CURRENT and IS_PREVIOUS.

 **Signature:**